Title: Employee Records

 Employees are responsible for updating necessary personal data as appropriate.
 Employees have the right to access their personnel files.
 They also have the right to submit a document to the file if they wish to correct inaccurate information or express disagreement with information on file.
 The employee should also provide their supervisor with a copy of submitted items.

 Other employee information may be kept at the university but not included in the personnel file.
 These records are critical to a service or compliance agency but not appropriate for inclusion in the personnel record.
-Examples of these record sources are the HR Employee Relations Office, Office of Equity, Office of Inclusion, Diversity and Equal Opportunity, Office of Foreign Faculty and Scholars, University Health and Counseling Services, Payroll Office, and Public Safety.
+Examples of these record sources are the HR Employee Relations Office, Office for Diversity, Equity and Inclusive Engagement, Visa and Immigration Services Office, University Health and Counseling Services, Payroll Office, and Public Safety.
 These functions are responsible for maintaining the confidentiality of records in their care and for controlling access to these records.